 You will deliver a session on a relevant topic and gain peer to peer feedback, followed by a one to one feedback session with your mentor.
 This is a great opportunity to further broaden your understanding of the topics covered on the course.

-There will be a group workshop session around facilitation skills.
+There will also be a group workshop session around facilitation skills.

-You will deliver a section of the MHFA course and will be assessed on your delivery, followed by another one to one session with your mentor.
+You will deliver a section of the MHFA course.
+Your mentor will assess your delivery and give you one to one feedback.

-To remain an MHFA instructor, you will need to do the following each year:
+To remain an MHFA England instructor, you will need to do the following each year:

-Deliver two courses, or as many as possible
+Deliver two MHFA England courses, or as many as possible

 Ensure everyone who attends your courses receives a manual and workbook that can be purchased from MHFA England

-Renew your annual membership.
-The current membership fee is £75 as of April 2018
+Renew your annual membership at a fee of £80 (as of April 2018)

 Your first annual membership fee will be due on the first 1st April after the date you are signed off as an approved instructor.